justinb01981/tiny-webrtc-gw/README.md

 *OUTDATED?*
-Make sure you checked out the websocket git submodule by checking out with --recursive or doing git submodule init ws && git submodule update ws
+Make sure you checked out the websocket git submodule by checking out with --recurse-submodules or doing git submodule init xxx && git submodule update xxx (for both ws and SSLTools I think)

 from the base directory just run 'make all'.